+India reported the most number of deaths of children below five years in 2018.
 According to the UNICEF report, India reported deaths of 8,82,000 children below five years in 2018.
 It highlights that every second child below the age of five in the country is affected by some form of malnutrition.
 Millions of children in India die of treatable conditions every year.
-The lack of access to healthcare and expensive treatments, force these children to suffer silently with diseases that could easily be treated.
+The lack of access to paediatric care and expensive treatments, force these children to suffer silently with diseases that could easily be treated.
 According to a report by the UN’s Inter-agency Group for Child Mortality Estimation (UNIGME), 802,000 infants died in India in the year 2017 due to the lack of access to proper healthcare, sanitation, nutrition, and water.
 Even though these numbers are the lowest in 5 years, India still has the highest infant mortality rate in the world with almost 4 lakh more deaths than Nigeria who came in second.

 As per the 2019 government data, India has reduced its infant mortality rate (IMR) by 42% over 11 years-from 57 per 1,000 live births in 2006 to 33 in 2017.
 This is a first for a large country like India, and active efforts by both the government and nonprofits, that have worked to bring the positive change.
 Their combined efforts work to not only save children in need but also provide medical aid to expecting mothers.

-How do we prevent Neonatal Deaths?
+How do we prevent neonatal deaths?

 The best way to save the children is to begin protecting fetuses before they’re born.
 It is important to make sure that pregnant women are properly cared for and provided the right nutrients and supplements to make sure both mother and child are healthy.
 There is also a need to ensure that mothers are properly vaccinated.
 If a mother is vaccinated against certain diseases, the antibodies created in the mother’s body are transferred to the child’s body hence, protecting both mother and child after birth when they are most susceptible to diseases.